1.4 Youth policy decision-making

 The German-speaking Community took over some competences from the Walloon Region – for broad-based youth policy, this has been an important development, especially regarding the competence in the labour market, so the German-speaking Community is now responsible not only for the administration of unemployment benefits and the training concepts but also for checking the efforts of the unemployed to get a job.

 The Minister for Culture, Employment and Tourism is responsible for youth policy in the German-speaking Community.
-Minister Isabelle Weykmans’ responsibilities, besides youth policy, are in the fields of culture, tourism, media, sport, employment, adult education, preservation orders, sustainable development, and community centres.
+This Minister's responsibilities, besides youth policy, are in the fields of culture, tourism, media, sport, employment, adult education, preservation orders, sustainable development, and community centres.
 Youth policy in the German-speaking Community deals with education out of school for organised and non-organised youth and with youth participation.

 Looking at “youth policy” in broader conceptual, and less administrative, terms however, other important youth policy topics, such as school education, are in the portfolios of other ministers, in this case the Minister for Education, Vocational Training and Employment, whereas themes like youth aid and rights of the child fall under the duties of the Minister for Family, Health and Social Affairs.

-The decree of the 6 December 2011 on the Promotion of Youth Work (Dekret vom 6.
-Dezember 2011 zur Förderung der Jugendarbeit) regulates the development of young people, provides support for youth work, youth organisations and the youth council as well as for the organisation of education and training for young people and youth workers.
+The Decree of the 6 December 2011 on the Promotion of Youth Work (Dekret vom 6.
+Dezember 2011 zur Förderung der Jugendarbeit) regulates the development of young people, provides support for youth work, youth organisations and the Council of the German-speaking Youth (Rat der Deutschsprachigen Jugend, RDJ) as well as for the organisation of education and training for young people and youth workers.

 Youth work takes place in out-of-school settings and within the scope of particular leisure time activities.
 It is based on non-formal education and informal learning processes and achieved through voluntary participation.